Get two new free healthy recipes each week. Sign Up

 Irresistibly light and fluffy, they hold their own against any box of Duncan Hines or Betty Crocker cake mix, with none of the unhealthy corn syrup or artificial ingredients.

-And even if you aren’t vegan, it’s a good idea for everyone to have a go-to vegan cupcake recipe, because you never know when you’ll need it!
+And even if you are not a vegan, it is a good idea for everyone to have a go to vegan cupcake recipe.
+You never know when you will need it!

-For example, have you ever been asked to make a last-minute dessert when you didn’t have any eggs on hand?
+For example, have you ever been asked to make a last minute dessert for a potluck, party, or school bake sale when you had no eggs on hand?

-Or needed a recipe suitable for a child with dairy allergies or a guest who’s a vegan?
+Or maybe you needed a recipe suitable for a child with dairy allergies or a surprise vegan guest.

-Or maybe you just want a foolproof basic cupcake recipe that’s super quick, easy to make, and turns out perfectly every single time.
+Perhaps you just want a basic one bowl cupcake recipe that is super quick, easy to make, and turns out perfectly every single time.

 Trending now: Vegan Chocolate Chip Cookies